 When engineers machined intakes with just a seven-degree taper, they found the new cone-shaped openings were a nozzle.
 Replacing traditional restrictor plates with tapered spacers exponentially increased the amount of air that entered the engine and thus increased the stock car’s horsepower.

-For the 2022 season, NASCAR officials have created several “packages” for NASCAR spec cars.
-The most traditional package includes aerodynamics that does not make much downforce as well as 410 horsepower restrictor plates.
+For the 2022 season, NASCAR officials have created two aerodynamics/engine “packages” for NASCAR spec cars.
+The Superspeedway package for Talladega and Daytona includes a seven-inch spoiler and 510 horsepower restrictor plates.

-Two additional packages include increasingly aggressive aerodynamic elements offering up to one thousand pounds of downforce.
-In addition, both packages come with “tapered spacers” to replace the restrictor plates.
+The package for every other medium track and road course includes a four-inch spoiler and aggressive aerodynamic elements offering up to one thousand pounds of downforce.
+In addition the package comes with a “tapered spacer” to replace the restrictor plates.

-The tapered spacers are aluminum plates about an inch thick.
-Instead of straight holes, they have tapered holes that funnel more air and gas into the engine than restrictor plates.
-The more aggressive tapered spacer will limit the engine to roughly 550 horsepower.
-The larger-diameter tapered spacer will allow the same engine to make 725 horsepower.
+The tapered spacer is an aluminum plates about an inch thick.
+Instead of straight holes, it has tapered holes that funnel more air and gas into the engine than restrictor plates.
+The tapered spacer will allow the same V8 engine to make 670 horsepower.
 A new Corvette-style transaxle will transfer this additional power to the wheels.